gradle/gradle/design-docs/done/manipulate-dependency-metadata.md

     - expect that `lib-b:2.1` is used with selection reason 'conflict resolution' and 'changed by action'
 - As above, and expect that the dependency report shows `lib-a:1.2 -> lib-b:2.0` followed by the dependencies for `lib-b:2.0`.
 - As above, and expect that the dependency insight report shows `lib-a:1.2 -> lib-b:2.0` followed by the path to the `lib-a:1.2` dependency.

-## Story: declarative substitution of group, module and version

-Allow some substitutions to be expressed declaratively, rather than imperatively as a rule.